YolaniZ/YOLZIT318-pto2508-GroupA-Yolani-Zito/README.md

     - Outline your long-term career aspirations.
     - Describe how these align with your interests and skills.

+    **Short-term Goals** (Next 1-2 years):

+    - Complete a Foundational Software Engidevelopment Certification with CodeSpace (Finish all moduleschallenges and earn the certificate and dedicate 2–5 hours per day to study).
+    - Build a Personal Portfolio Website and publish at least 3 projects.
+    - Gain Practical Experience Through a Tech Internship or Freelance Project and I would need to apply to at least 10 opportunities.
+    - Improve Technical Communication Skills by Writing 3 blog posts or LinkedIn articles explaining tech concepts I've learned.

+    **Long-term Goals** (3-5 years and beyond):

+    - Transition into a Full-Time Tech Role, secure a full-time position as a Front-End Developer, QA Engineer, or UX Designer and Apply for roles aligned with my portfolio and certifications.
+    - Earn an Advanced Certification or Degree, I would like to Complete a diploma, degree, or advanced certification in Software Engineering, Cybersecurity, or Data Science.
+    - Develop and Launch a Tech Product or App Design, I want to build and deploy a web or mobile application that solves a real-world problem and that would reach at least 100 users or downloads.

 ### Part 4: Action Plan